 READ: How to get to Versailles from Paris France

 The holiday season is truly the MOST wonderful time of the year in Europe.
-And one of the ways to make is extra special is to visit Christmas markets.
+And one of the ways to make it extra special is to visit Christmas markets.

-Christmas Markets are characterized by age-old traditional setting in an old fort or marker square with a HUGE Christmas tree, and local vendors selling goodies like decorative ornaments mulled wine, toys and wool items.
+Christmas Markets in Europe are characterized by age-old traditional settings in an old fort or marker square with a HUGE Christmas tree, and local vendors selling goodies like decorative ornaments mulled wine, toys, and wool items.

 Popular Christmas markets include Salzburg in Austria, Stuttgart, and Nuremberg in Germany.